|University Business Office

 Instructional fees are listed on the University Business Office website.
 International students attending James Madison University are required to be full-time degree seeking students and are expected to carry at least nine semester hours of credit for each semester they are enrolled.

-Living expenses in Harrisonburg are estimated to be $800-$900 per month or $9,600-$10,800 (including $2,000 per year for miscellaneous expenses) per calendar year.
-The total amount to be certified is $30,890 per academic year.
+Living expenses in Harrisonburg are estimated to be $13,600 (including housing, food, books and personal expenses) per calendar year.
+Students are expected to purchase medical insurance and pay a $200/semester international student fee.
+The total amount to be certified is $38,480 per academic year.
 Additional amounts are required for a spouse and per child.
-Students who wish to study during the summer sessions should be aware that those additional educational expenses range between $2,000 and $3,000.
+Graduate Assistants receive tuition support and a stipend that typically covers many, but not all of these expenses.
+Students who wish to study during the summer sessions should be aware that summer tuition may not be included in graduate assistantship contracts and this tuition must be paid by the student.
 Tuition rates are subject to change.

 Projected Financial Requirements

-Admission is limited to applicants who are able to guarantee that they have all the funds necessary for their expenses for the entire period of their stay without resorting to employment while in the United States.
-An international student should expect living expenses in Harrisonburg to increase approximately 10% per year and tuition fees may increase as much as 30% each academic year.
+Admission is limited to applicants who are able to guarantee that they have all the funds necessary for their expenses for the entire period of their stay without resorting to employment while in the United States except for graduate assistantships or other campus employment.
+An international student should expect living expenses in Harrisonburg to increase each year and tuition fees may increase as much as 3% each academic year.

 Availability of Funds